Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \textbf{Node Sampling/Generation-Based Rebalancing.} Rebalancing can also be achieved via node sampling or node generation.
 Generally, both approaches can rebalance the node number between different sensitive subgroups.
 For node sampling, Kose et al.~\cite{kose2022fair} pointed out that if a GNN model is trained on a sampled subgraph with balanced populations from different sensitive subgroups, its predictions tend to be with a higher level of group fairness.
-For node generation, Current et al.~\cite{current2022fairmod} proposed to generate pseudo nodes and reweight edges in the input graph of GNNs to encourage balanced information propagation in different sensitive subgroups.
-Such modifications on the input graph are jointly optimized with the GNN model parameters.
+Another example is the fairness-aware PageRank~\cite{tsioutsiouliklis2021fairness}.
+Generally, the node importance vector given by PageRank~\cite{brin1998anatomy} is derived based on the transition matrix and the jump vector.
+However, they could be biased due to the imbalanced size of different sensitive subgroups.
+By rebalancing the transition (jumping) probabilities across different sensitive subgroups, group fairness can be achieved in the fairness-aware PageRank algorithm.
+For node generation, Current et al.~\cite{current2022fairmod} proposed to generate pseudo nodes and reweight edges for the input network data of GNNs to encourage a balanced information propagation in different sensitive subgroups.
+In their paper, such modifications on the input network are jointly optimized with the GNN model parameters.

 \textbf{Information Flow-Based Rebalancing.} Information flow-based rebalancing techniques are commonly adopted to achieve fair influence maximization.
 For example, Stoica et al.~\cite{stoica2020seeding} proposed \textit{Parity Seeding}, which is achieved by setting different seed number budgets for different sensitive subgroups.
 In this way, the flow of influence originating from seed nodes is rebalanced across different subgroups.
 Besides, Tsang et al.~\cite{tsang2019group} rebalanced the selection of seed nodes to improve the lowest ratio of influenced nodes among all sensitive subgroups.